BinFlush/striptest/README.md

     - A range of BPMs using the shorthand format `start:end [step]` (e.g., `40:60 [2]` for a range from 40 to 60 in steps of 2).
       Multiple ranges can be listed on separate lines.
   If a file is provided, it overrides `-tmax` and `-tmin`.
-- `-l`, `--local`: Use local timing for the test strip such that each step is a full exposure.
-If this flag is present, each step starts from `0`.
-This is useful for creating local test strips or for those who prefer not to continue the count from the previous step.
-Default is cumulative timing.
+- `-c`, `--cumulative`: Use cumulative timing for the test strip such that each step builds upon the previous.
+Useful for those who prefer to start counting from 0 on each step.
+Default is local timing where each step shows the time for its full exposure.
 - `-d`, `--divisions`: Force a specific subdivision pattern for beats.
 Accepts an integer that sets the divisor (e.g., `2` for halves, `3` for triplets).
 Overrides the automatic subdivision based on tempo.

 ### More examples